The Best Pens For Bullet Journaling

 - Am I actually going to use it?

-- Is a well-known brand better than the cheap option?
-They usually are – they are better quality and last longer.
+- Is a well-known brand better than a cheap option?
+They usually are – they are of better quality and last longer.

-I’ll be going by different categories, so if you’re looking for something specific be sure to just scroll down.
+I’ll be going by different categories, so if you’re looking for something specific, be sure to scroll down.
 Here is the order: